 Amazon recently announced plans for a New York City headquarters — and then withdrew after locals protested the tax breaks, incentives and concerns about the plan’s impact on everything from real estate to transit.
 Relocating your business is a process that can sure have implications.

 Few are as large and promising as Amazon, but companies relocate or add new facilities all the time without inciting the public outrage that led to Amazon’s reversal.
 For instance, Apple and Google also announced new locations without similar problems.

-When businesses of any size consider relocating, they can take steps to build positive relationships with their new neighborhoods and cities, to boost their success and avoid the type of backlash that drove Amazon to back out of New York.
-Before relocating or adding a new location, consider these four steps to relationship building.
+When businesses of any size consider relocating, they can take steps to build positive relationships with their new neighborhoods and cities to boost their success.
+Before adding a new location or relocating your business, consider these five steps to relationship building.